developmentseed/cogeo-mosaic/docs/advanced/backends.md

 #### InMemory

-If you have a mosaicjson document and want to use the different backend methods you can use the spetial `InMemoryBackend`.
+If you have a mosaicjson document and want to use the different backend methods you can use the special `InMemoryBackend`.

 ```python
 with InMemoryBackend(mosaic_def=mosaicjson) as mosaic: